-135M.
-Psychiatric Aspects of Medical Practice - Medicine.
-(1⁄2) Su, F, W, Sp.
-Prerequisite: Satisfactory completion of first and second years in School of Medicine.
-Students accumulate a total of 3 units after successful completion of the six component parts of the Psychiatry 135 series.
+135. Psychiatric Aspects of Medical Practice.
+(0) Su.
+F. W. Sp.
+Prerequisite: Satisfactory completion of first and second years in the School of Medicine as specified in the prerequisites for the 110 clerkships listed below.
 Clinical seminar 2 hours.

-Rosen, M. Weinstein
+D. Rosen, M. Lipp